 Ancient Egyptian history can’t be fully understood without a basic understanding of Nubia, and vice versa.
 Interestingly, in prehistoric times, there were striking similarities between early Nubian culture and the Naqada culture of Upper Egypt (c.
 4400–3000 BC).

-On display at the museum are some early clay pots from this early era.
-Fascinatingly, the mysterious stone vessels found in numerous Predynastic Egyptian tombs were uncovered in Nubia as well.
+On display at the museum are some clay pots from this early era.
+Fascinatingly, the same type of mysterious stone vessels found in numerous Predynastic Egyptian tombs were uncovered in Nubia as well.

 Anyone who’s visited the pyramids or temples of Luxor will know that granite was a very important stone to the ancient Egyptians.
-But the closest granite quarry was Aswan.
+But the closest source of granite was Aswan.
 As such, the pharaohs set up numerous quarries throughout the area, many of which remained in use thousands of years.
-And of course, Nubia was also rich in gold.
+Furthermore, Nubia was also rich in gold.

 There’s little evidence of cultural development in Nubia during Egypt’s Old Kingdom (27th-22nd centuries BC), and it’s possible that the pharaohs drove inhabitants out of the Nile Valley.